What is the Calendar Week Method

 • If some of the weeks in the previous 52 are empty (no paid shifts), then worked weeks beyond that will be included to reach a maximum of 52 weeks, but never going back further than 104 weeks.

-• Only shift types that are selected in the account template will be considered as “worked shifts”.
+• Only shift types that are selected in the leave policy will be considered as “worked shifts”.

 • If a week contains at least one paid shift (irrespective of length), that week will count as a paid week.
 For example, a week with 5 unpaid leave shifts will not be included but a week with 4 unpaid leave shifts and 1 normal paid shift will be count as paid, and that paid shift will be included in the average.